bstefanescu/qutejs/tools/create/README.md

-# Qute: A Javascript Component Model.
+# Qute: A Javascript Component Model for the DOM.

 Qute is a **reactive component model** designed for **plain old javascript** lovers.